Hotel Elite Status: Is It Worth It in 2026?

 Verdict

 Worth it if: You stay at Hyatt 30+ nights/year anyway, or can manufacture nights through card spending.
-See our World of Hyatt guide for why Hyatt points are the best value in hotels.
+See our World of Hyatt guide for why Hyatt points are the best value in hotels, and our complete Globalist status guide for the full benefits breakdown.
+Pro tip: watch for point drops and rebook your awards to maximize value.

 Skip if: You don’t travel that much or prefer other chains.